vendablefall/blog.leet.cloud/_posts/2017-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

 sudo service glusterd status
  ```

-Here we setup paswordless ssh between the nodes, you will have to enter the root account password 4 times.
+Here we setup passwordless ssh between the nodes, you will have to enter the root account password 4 times.
 Run the following from Node1.

 ```bash
 sudo ssh-keygen -f /var/lib/glusterd/nfs/secret.pem